majuss/ecoevolpara/latest/docs/source/Seafile.rst

 Debian GUI
 ----------

-It is recommended to use our custom :download:`Installer <appendix/scripts/install_seafile_client.sh>` for the Seafile-Client (GUI or CLI).
-If you want to use Seafile outside of the HU-network you need a HU-Account and a working VPN connection see :ref:`here for details <_vpn>`.
+It's recommended to use our custom :download:`Installer <appendix/scripts/install_seafile_client.sh>` for the Seafile-Client (GUI or CLI).
+If you want to use Seafile outside of the HU-network you need a HU-Account and a working `VPN connection <http://ecoevolpara.readthedocs.io/en/latest/vpn.html>`_.

 With installer
 ^^^^^^^^^^^^^^

 1. Download the installer from above.
 2. Run it in the terminal (open it with the search function) with :code:`sudo bash install_seafile_client.sh`.
-You need sudo-privileges for this, or you login in as root with :code:`su root`.
+You need `sudo-privileges for this <http://ecoevolpara.readthedocs.io/en/latest/Debian.html#administrator-root-privileges>`_.
 3. Choose graphical client.
 And follow the instructions.
 4. Search for :code:`seafile` and start it.
-5. In the first field enter the path: :code:`/home/seafile/$uername`
+5. In the first field enter the path: :code:`/home/seafile/your_username`
-6. In the next field, enter our server-url: :code:`https://svalbard.biologie.hu-berlin.de`, your user-email and password (both provided by the admin.
+6. In the next field, enter our server-url: :code:`https://svalbard.biologie.hu-berlin.de`, your Seafile user-email and password (both provided by the workgroup-admin).
-7. When Seafile starts up right click your home_$username and choose :code:`sync this library` then click :code:`sync with an existing folder` and enter the path to your home.
+7. When Seafile starts up right click in Seafile your *home_your_username* and choose :code:`sync this library` then click :code:`sync with an existing folder` and enter the path to your home (/home/marius).
 8. Add Seaflie to the autostart see `here <http://ecoevolpara.readthedocs.io/en/latest/Debian.html#add-programs-to-the-autostart>`_.

 Without installer
 ^^^^^^^^^^^^^^^^^

-To install the seafile-client you need root-privileges.
+To install the seafile-client you need `sudo-privileges<http://ecoevolpara.readthedocs.io/en/latest/Debian.html#administrator-root-privileges>`_.

 First you need to update your operating system:
 ::